rriehle/doc-keywords/README.md

 A standalone Babashka tool for extracting, analyzing, and validating keywords in Markdown documentation.
 Supports keyword indexing, relationship graphing, validation against taxonomy, and cross-project analysis.

+## Deprecation Notice

+This repo has been deprecated in favor of the .doc utilities, which splits out functionality into multiple scripts which each "do one thing, and do it well."

 ## Features

 - **Extract keywords** from individual Markdown files